 The most important piece of a footballer’s kit is the right pair of boots, so getting it right matters.
-With such a big decision to make that includes everything from the ground you’re playing on, fit, brand and colour, choosing the right style of boot can be a minefield.
-So the question is...
+With such a big decision to make that includes everything from the ground you’re playing on to fit, brand and colour, choosing the right style of boot can be a minefield.
+So, the question is...

 “How do I pick the right football boots?”